-Phasing of development is also a crucial consideration in determining the extent of impacts on schools.
+Phasing of development is also a crucial consideration in determining the extent of impacts on schools, which is especially relevant considering the rapid build-out of the ConnectMenlo residential units authorized.
 The timing of the development will determine when new students are expected to be generated, and therefore is an important consideration particularly when considering the cumulative impact of a project in conjunction with other approved or pending development.